TITLE 17: CONSERVATION

 Section 660.30 Statewide Muzzleloading Rifle Requirements

-2) The minimum size of the muzzleloading firearm projectile shall be .44 caliber.
+2) The minimum size of the muzzleloading rifle projectile shall be .44 caliber.
 A wad or sleeve is not considered a projectile or a part of the projectile.
 Non-expanding, military-style full metal jacket bullets cannot be used to harvest white-tailed deer; only soft point or expanding bullets (including copper/copper alloy rounds designed for hunting) are legal ammunition.

 3) Only black powder or a "black powder substitute" such as Pyrodex may be used.
-Modern smokeless powders (nitrocellulose-based) are an approved blackpowder substitute only in muzzleloading firearms that are specifically designed for their use.
+Modern smokeless powders (nitrocellulose-based) are an approved blackpowder substitute only in muzzleloading rifles that are specifically designed for their use.

 c) It shall be unlawful to use or possess any other firearm or ammunition in the field while hunting white-tailed deer during the muzzleloading rifle deer season.
 However, the lawful possession of firearms to take furbearing mammals and game mammals other than deer by persons other than muzzleloading deer hunters shall not be prohibited during the muzzleloading rifle deer season as set in Section 660.10.